 FIG. 3b illustrates another embodiment of the pattern generation means: A segmented light source 135, preferably a segmented LED.
 In this embodiment the LED surface is imaged onto the object under investigation.
 The individual LED segments 136 are turned on and off in a fashion to provide a known time-varying pattern on the object.
-The control electronics 137 of the time varying pattern is connected to the segmented light source via electrical wires 138.
+The nected to the segmented light source via electrical wires 138.
 The pattern is thus integrated into the light source and a separate light source is not necessary.